 Now the birth of Jesus Christ was on this wise: When as his mother Mary was espoused to Joseph, before they came together, she was found with child of the Holy Ghost.
 Matthew 1:18

 I can’t imagine what was going on in Mary’s mind at this point.
-At first, I thought that she might have know she was pregnant before the angel told her, but then in the parallel passage in Luke 1, there is no indication she knew before.
+At first, I thought that she might have known she was pregnant before the angel told her, but then in the parallel passage in Luke 1, there is no indication she knew before.

 Isn’t that just like our Lord?